 For more information, visit the CFSIC website.

-- The Connecticut Foundation Solutions Indemnity Company, LLC (CFSIC) will officially launch on Thursday, January 10, 2019 at 9:00 a.m.
-It will begin accepting applications for foundation replacements and reimbursements at this time.
-The following links will provide you with more information concerning the launch of CFSIC and its website.
+- The Connecticut Foundation Solutions Indemnity Company, LLC (CFSIC) has launched.
+The following link will provide you with more information concerning CFSIC and its website.

 Update from the CRCOG Ad Hoc Crumbling Foundations Committee (12/17/2018) (click here)